Trusted WordPress tutorials, when you need them most.

 Your WordPress website’s typography plays an important role in your design and brand identity.
 That’s why many website owners customize their typography by using Google Fonts.

 However, when someone visits a website that uses Google Fonts, their IP address is logged by Google when the fonts are loaded.
-This is done without their permission, and the European Union considers it a breach of privacy regulations.
+Under GDPR, an IP address is considered personal data because it can be used to identify a visitor’s approximate location.

 With that being said, let’s take a look at how to make Google Fonts privacy-friendly.
 We will cover two methods, and you can use the list below to jump to the one you wish to use: